cloudera/hue/docs/sdk/sdk.md

 And here's the Javascript that adds that filter:

-	CCS.JFrame.addGlobalFilters({

-		tabs: function(container) {
-			if (!container.get('html').test('ccs-tab_ui')) return;
-			container.getElements('.ccs-tab_ui').each(function(tabGroup){
+	Behavior.addGlobalFilters({

+		Tabs: function(element, behaviorAPI) {
-				var tabs = tabGroup.getElements('.ccs-tabs>li');
+			var tabs = element.getElements(element.get('data', 'tabs-selector') || '.tabs>li');
-				var sections = tabGroup.getElements('.ccs-tab_sections>li');
+			var sections = element.getElements(element.get('data', 'sections-selector') || '.tab_sections>li');
-				if (tabs.length != sections.length) {
+			if (tabs.length != sections.length || tabs.length == 0) {
-					dbug.warn('warning; sections and sections are not of equal number. tabs: %o, sections: %o', tabs, sections);
+				behaviorAPI.error('warning; sections and sections are not of equal number. tabs: %o, sections: %o', tabs, sections);
 				return;
 			}
 			var ts = new TabSwapper({
 				tabs: tabs,
 				sections: sections,
 				smooth: true,
 				smoothSize: true
 			});
-				tabGroup.store('TabSwapper', ts);
+			element.store('TabSwapper', ts);
-			}, this);
 		}

 	});

 There are a few interesting things going on here.
 Let's walk through the JavaScript.

-	CCS.JFrame.addGlobalFilters({
-	  tabs: function(container) {
+	Behavior.addGlobalFilters({
+		Tabs: function(element, behaviorAPI) {

-Here we're adding a global filter that affects all JFrames.
+Here we're adding a global filter that affects all JFrames's instances of Behavior.
 You should probably only add filters to your own application(s) (many of our own applications add their own locally in the same manner).
 The SDK adds some global ones for all applications.
 The name isn't really that important; it's mostly used for providing useful debugging when there's an error (so we can log which filter failed).

-		if (!container.get('html').test('ccs-tab_ui')) return;
+			var tabs = element.getElements(element.get('data', 'tabs-selector') || '.tabs>li');
+			var sections = element.getElements(element.get('data', 'sections-selector') || '.tab_sections>li');
+			if (tabs.length != sections.length || tabs.length == 0) {

-In the code above we check to see if our HTML contains a string match.
-We could try and select any elements that match the selector, but this is more expensive.
-Doing a quick string check allows us to exit quickly if there is no match.
+In the code above we check to see if our HTML structure works; if there's not an equal number of sections and tabs, something's wrong.

-In this next section we find the containers of each of the tab components, loop through them and find the tabs themselves, and the corresponding sections that the tabs are supposed to show.

-		container.getElements('.ccs-tab_ui').each(function(tabGroup){
-			var tabs = tabGroup.getElements('.ccs-tabs>li');
-			var sections = tabGroup.getElements('.ccs-tab_sections>li');

-If the tabs and the sections they are supposed to show don't match in count, something is probably wrong.
 We throw a warning to the console (via the [dbug](http://www.clientcide.com/docs/Core/dbug) wrapper).
 This won't show up to the user, but if we enable the debugger, we'll see the complaint.
 In this case, our HTML should degrade; the UI may look ugly, but all the HTML will be visible.

 			if (tabs.length != sections.length) {
-				dbug.warn('warning; sections and sections are not of equal number. tabs: %o, sections: %o', tabs, sections);
+				behaviorAPI.error('warning; sections and sections are not of equal number. tabs: %o, sections: %o', tabs, sections);
 				return;
 			}